John Reffell (1877-1948)

 Sergeant 169/64002 2/3 Highland (Howitzer) Brigade RFA Battery

-John was over 30 years old when he enlisted and had previously served as a private in the VBA&SH between 13/5/1902 & 31/3/1908.
-He served for the second time for a duration of 10 years and 53 days.
-An outline of his service history is shown below.
+John was over 30 years old when he enlisted and then served for the second time for a duration of 10 years and 53 days.
+He had previously served as a private in the army between 13 June 1902 & 31 March 1908.
 He was awarded the 1914/15 Star, the Victory Medal & the British War Medal.

 World War 1 Service History of John Reffell: